Best Savings Account for Students in India in 2026: A Comprehensive List

 State Bank of India’s Pehli Udaan and Pehla Kadam

 State Bank of India offers savings accounts for students to inculcate the habit of savings in them.
-The account can be opened at zero minimum balance requirement, making it easier to maintain for students and ensuring that money grows over a certain period of time.
-The account can be opened for any age with the consent of the guardian and students 10 years or above can have an account of their own.
+The account can be opened with a zero minimum balance requirement, making it easier to maintain for students and ensuring that money grows over a certain period of time.
+The account can be opened for any age with the consent of the guardian, and students 10 years or above can have an account of their own.
 Students are offered a card with a photo imprinted on it with a limit of INR 5000 for daily withdrawal.
 The interest rate applicable to savings accounts is on a daily basis.
 It also offers benefits like educational loans and special discounts to the students.

-ICICI Students Savings Account
+ICICI Student Savings Account

 ICICI Bank provides one of the best savings accounts for students studying outside India only so that they can manage their savings without any barriers.
-The students can deposit money in a currency but the bank will maintain it in Rupees only.
-It delivers perks such as personalised debit cards, mobile banking and Internet banking services.
+The students can deposit money in a currency, but the bank will maintain it in Rupees only.
+It delivers perks such as personalised debit cards, mobile banking, and Internet banking services.
 The minimum required amount that needs to be maintained is INR 5000 with multiple transactions from any ATM across India.
-The interest received is non-taxable and a charge of INR 250 is charged if the balance is below the maintained level.
+The interest received is non-taxable, and a charge of INR 250 is charged if the balance is below the maintained level.

 Kotak Mahindra Bank’s Junior Savings Account